-Germany, he vaulted from one oc-cupation to another.
-He taught school, turned stone cutter, toured Germany in a gypsy caravan and was a test driver for a Berlin tire company.
-By 1929 ne had become a sports writer for an illustrated magazine.
+In the postwar unrest of defeated Germany, he vaulted form one occupation to another.
+He taught school, turned stone cutter, toured Germany in a Gypsy caravan and was a test driver for a Berlin tire company.
+By 1929 he had become a sports writer for an illustrated magazine.

-"In Germany," he explains, "it was possible to be a newspaper man with a secretary or a newspaper man without a secretary.
-By never learning to type I took good care to be one with . . ."
-He still writes everything in laborious longhand.
+"In Germany, whe explains, wit was possible to be a newspaper man with a secretary or a newspaper man without a secretary.
+By never learning to type I took good care to be one with...
+We still writes everything in laborious longhand.

-Another of his father's arguments against the young Remarque's turnagainst the young Remarque's turning writer was that he would never be happy at it.
-"A writer" said the Senior Remarque, "should be 90 per cent writer and only 10 per cent human being.
+Another of his father's arguments against the young Remarque's turning writer was that he would never be happy at it.
+"A writer," said the senior Remarque, "should be 90 per cent writer and only 10 per cent human being.
 You are 51 per cent writer and 49 per cent human being."
 Remarque believes now his father was right.

-One bit of his father's advice about writing has always stood Remarque in good stead.
-Said the navy man, in good stead.
+On bit of his father's advice about writing has always stood Remarque in good stead.
 Said the navy man, "be very careful with your simplicity.
 If you lose it you will never get it back.
 You can get refined anytime."

 This, Remarque believes, is the basis of effective writing.
-"A writer must keep for himself that look at life which a child has, as if seeing everything for the first time, but bringing it to his years of experience."
+"A writer must keep for himself that look at life which a child has, as if seeing everything for the first time, but bringing to it his years of experience."